 Bryant has few local stores like Safeway (Grocery store) at 7340 35th Ave NE located in northern Bryant, and northwest of View Ridge Playfield Park, Metropolitan Market Sand Point (Grocery store) in 5250 40th Ave NE located north of Burke-Gilman Playground Park, and Wedgwood Mart (Convenience store) in 6256 35th Ave NE located west of Bryant Playground Park, and near Religious Asian book store.
 Some stores in southern Bryant are El Camion SAND POINT (Mexican restaurant that offers nachos, burritos, chilaquiles, breakfast mulita, chicken rice, tacos, cake, sides, and drinks) in 4529 Sand Point Way NE, Burke-Gilman Brewing Company in 3626 NE 45th St STE 102, and Great State Burger (Hamburger restaurant) in 3600 NE 45th St.

 Schools near Bryant neighborhood are Bryant Elementary School in 3311 NE 60th St located north of Calvary Catholic Cemetery, Assumption St Bridget School (Catholic school) in 6220 32nd Ave NE located west of Bryant Playground Park and near Assumption Catholic Church, and Blossoming Buds Preschool in 4706 35th Ave NE located southeast of Calvary Catholic Cemetery.
 And the nearest public library is Northeast Branch Seattle Public Library in 6801 35th Ave NE located northwest of Bryant Playground Park.
 Homes in the Bryant area have recently sold for between $490k and $2.5 million.
-To see today's real estate listings in Bryant, Seattle, please click the link below.
+To see today's real estate listings in Bryant, Seattle, please click the link above.